sandynomike/ch2.2-button-blinky/README.md

-# Blue Pill Challenge 2: Button
+# Blue Pill Challenge 2.2: Button-Blinky

-This project contains the code required to test for a button press and turn ON the built-in LED on the Blue Pill if the button is pressed and turn it OFF when the button is released.
+This project contains the code required to test for a button press and blink the built-in LED on the Blue Pill if the button is pressed and stop blinking when the button is released.

 <br>
 Hardware Requirements and Wiring<br>
-Install a button (tactile switch) between pin A4 on the Blue Pill and ground. <br>
+Install a button (tactile switch) between pin A12 on the Blue Pill and ground. <br>
 <br>
 Setup<br>
 The default makefile is set up to work with an ST-LINK V2 programming dongle under Linux.
 For other